Visan1/Data-Analytics-Project/README.md

 ## **Business Task: What To Find Out**:
 How do annual members and casual riders use the company bikes?
-How are they
+How are they different

 ## **PREPARE**: